bms96/Python-Projects/README.md

-# CMIS-102: Introduction to Problem Solving and Algorithm Design with Python

-### This repository contains all of the projects/assignments that I have worked on during this class:
+# This repository contains all of the projects/assignments that I have worked on during this class:

 **Assignment 1:**